eliaspfeffer/calendar365/README.md

 supabase db push
 ```

-## Custom magic-link email (Supabase Auth)

-Supabase sends the magic-link email using its Auth email template.
+## Auth (Supabase)

+This app uses email + password auth.
+If your Supabase project requires email confirmation on sign-up, customize the template:

-- Go to Supabase Dashboard → Authentication → Templates → `Magic Link`
+- Supabase Dashboard → Authentication → Templates → `Confirm signup`
-- Set the subject to: `Sign in to Calendar365`
-- Paste `supabase/email-templates/magic-link.html` as the template body (uses `{{ .ConfirmationURL }}`)
+- Optional: use `supabase/email-templates/magic-link.html` as a starting point (it uses `{{ .ConfirmationURL }}`)
-- Optional: keep `supabase/email-templates/magic-link.txt` as a plaintext fallback reference

 ## Tech stack